smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 when a function returns a named object.
 Also, whether copy elision is helpful depends on how the function's return value is consumed.
-Thus, it is important to understand the code organization of both the called and calling functions, and verify if the optimization is performed or helpful in a given situation.
+Thus, it is important to understand the code organization of both the called and calling functions, and verify if the optimization is performed or is helpful in a given situation.

-The terms RVO and NRVO are frequently used in relation to copy elision, but the C++ standard does **not** define these terms.
+The terms RVO and NRVO are frequently used in relation to copy elision, but the C++ standard does **not** define those terms.
 Also, the term RVO is sometimes used to mean optimization with respect to unnamed objects, but sometimes also to mean optimization in relation to both named and unnamed objects.
-Thus, for clarity, this post uses the following terms:
+Thus, for clarity, this post uses the following terms and acronyms:

 - RVO: copy elision for either unnamed objects or named objects
-- URVO: copy elision for unnamed objects only [the term URVO is my own creation for the purpose of this post]
+- Unnamed RVO and URVO: copy elision for unnamed objects only [the term URVO is my own creation for the purpose of this post]
-- NRVO: copy elision for named objects only
+- NRVO: copy elision for named objects only [NRVO is a well-established term]

 Listing A shows a simple struct rigged to show which constructor is called as well as to show when the assignment operator and the destructor are called.
 The static variable